Soviet Figure Skating Championships

-The Soviet Figure Skating Championships (Чемпионат СССР по фигурному катанию) were an annual figure skating competition to crown the national champions of the Soviet Union.
-The first Soviet Championships were held in 1920 in Saint Petersburg (then called Leningrad), while the final Soviet Championships were held in 1991 in Kyiv.
-Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
+The Soviet Figure Skating Championships (Чемпионат СССР по фигурному катанию) – also known as the USSR Figure Skating Championships – were an annual figure skating competition organized by the Figure Skating Federation of the USSR (Федерации фигурного катания СССР) to crown the national champions of the Soviet Union.
+The first Soviet Championships were held in 1924 in Moscow.
+Competitions were frequently interrupted early on, particularly leading up to and during World War II, while the final Soviet Championships were held in 1991 in Kyiv.
+After the collapse of the Soviet Union, many of the former Soviet republics held their own national figure skating championships.

+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
 Sergei Chetverukhin and Alexandre Fadeev are tied for winning the most Soviet Championship titles in men's singles (with six each), Julia Katkhanova holds the record in women's singles (also with six), and Tatyana Tolmachova and Alexander Tolmachev hold the record in pair skating (with ten).
 Lyudmila Pakhomova and Aleksandr Gorshkov hold the record in ice dance (with six), although Pakhomova won an additional three titles with a previous partner.

 History

-The Soviet Union was established in 1922 following World War I and the Russian Revolution.
-The Soviet Figure Skating Championships were held between 1920 and 1941, with frequent interruptions leading up to World War II.
-The competitions were held without interruption from 1945 to 1992.
-The last installment of the Soviet Championships were held in Kyiv, in what was then the Ukrainian Soviet Socialist Republic, in December 1991.
-After the collapse of the Soviet Union in December 1991, Russia and the other twelve Soviet republics emerged as independent nations.
+The Union of Soviet Socialist Republics – more commonly referred to as the USSR or the Soviet Union – was established in 1922 following World War I and the Russian Revolution.
+The first Soviet Figure Skating Championships were held in 1924 in Moscow, and continued to 1941 with frequent interruptions leading up to World War II.
+Competitions were held without interruption from 1945 onwards.
+Ice dance made its debut at the 1946 Soviet Championships.
+The figure skating competitions at the 1958 Spartakiad of the RSFSR (Russian Soviet Federative Socialist Republic) served as the 1958 Soviet Championships; the same was true for the 1974 and 1978 Spartakiads of the Peoples of the USSR.
+The last installment was held in December 1991 in Kyiv, in what was then the Ukrainian Soviet Socialist Republic.

-The figure skating competitions at the 1974 Spartakiad of the Peoples of the USSR served as the 1974 Soviet Championships.
-Likewise, the figure skating competitions at the 1978 Spartakiad served as the 1978 Soviet Championships.
+After the collapse of the Soviet Union in December 1991, Russia and the other eleven Soviet republics emerged as independent nations.
+Numerous Soviet medalists went on to have successful careers competing in the Russian Figure Skating Championships: Alexei Urmanov won four Russian men's titles from 1993 to 1996, Maria Butyrskaya won six women's titles between 1993 and 1999, Marina Eltsova and Andrei Bushkov won four pairs titles between 1993 and 1998, Evgenia Shishkova and Vadim Naumov won the pairs title in 1996, Oksana Grishuk and Evgeni Platov won the ice dance title in 1996, and Anjelika Krylova and Vladimir Fedorov won the ice dance titles in 1993 to 1994.
+Viktor Petrenko won the men's title at the 1994 Ukrainian Figure Skating Championships, while Julia Vorobieva became a seven-time national champion of Azerbaijan.